Hill’s Prescription Diet Z/D Canine Dog Food is not rated due to its intentional therapeutic design.

 |Calorie Weighted Basis||18%||29%||53%|

 The first ingredient in this dog food is starch.
 The source of this starch is unknown but it is most likely derived from corn or wheat.
 Without more information, it’s impossible to adequately judge the quality of this ingredient.

 The second ingredient is hydrolyzed chicken liver, organ meat that’s been chemically broken-down into its component amino acids.
 Hydrolyzed proteins are considered hypoallergenic.

-The fourth item lists soybean oil, red flagged here only due to its rumored (yet unlikely) link to canine food allergies.
+The third ingredient is soybean oil which is red flagged here only due to its rumored (yet unlikely) link to canine food allergies.

-The sixth ingredient lists powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
+The fifth ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
 Except for the usual benefits of fiber, powdered cellulose provides no nutritional value to a dog.